-- Lead your community group to: - Know the Gospel: Be a primary leader for your group's regularly occurring community group gatherings (see Know the Gospel). - o Live the Gospel: Champion the sharing of each other's lives in community group (see Live the Gospel). - Advance the Gospel: Lead your group in loving and serving our surrounding communities (see Advance the Gospel). - Equip members of your group to accomplish group functions and priorities. - Report attendance for every normal community group gathering. - Meet with your community group coach at least once a quarter. - Attend twice annual Community Group Leader Gatherings. - When necessary, represent (or delegate representation of) your community group at new visitor events (e.g. Connections Sundays).
+- Lead your community group to: - o Know the Gospel: Be a primary leader for and champion your group's regularly occurring community group gatherings (see Know the Gospel). - Live the Gospel: Champion the sharing of each other's lives in community group (see Live the Gospel). - Advance the Gospel: Champion loving and serving our surrounding communities (see Advance the Gospel). - Equip members of your group to accomplish group functions and priorities. - Report attendance for every normal community group gathering (can be delegated to a group member). - Meet with your community group coach at least once a quarter. - Attend twice annual Community Group Leader Gatherings. - When necessary, represent (or delegate representation of) your community group at new visitor events (e.g. Connections Sundays).